Misterblue/misterblue.github.io/programming/herbal/RaguOS-Design.md

 ### Static Layer

+The initial implementation will replace the whole region, single mesh with a single GLTF that describes the whole region's contents.
+The second level will be a quad division of the region.
+Initially, the divisions will be of equal size but future versions will split the region until there is an equal number of scene objects in each division.

+The quad divisions will each be increasing level-of-detail until the lowest level will have scene object versions that are visually nearly identical to the underlying [OpenSimulator] primitives.
+Depending on ease of implementation, each level may split into other quad divisions.

 ### Dynamic Layer

 ### Actors Layer

 ### Editing Layer

-((Description of the level-of-detail specification.))
+## Level of Detail Computation

+As stated in the [3DTiles] documentation:

-A tile's geometric error defines the selection metric for that tile.
+> A tile's geometric error defines the selection metric for that tile.
 Its value is a nonnegative number that specifies the error, in meters, of the tile's simplified representation of its source geometry.
 The root tile, being the most simplified version of the source geometry, will have the greatest geometric error.
 Then each successive level of children will have a lower geometric error than its parent, with leaf tiles having a geometric error of or close to 0.

+((Description of the level-of-detail specification.))

 ## Division Hash